corepay/qorpay-v3-sdk/README.md

 ## 🤝 Contributing

-1. Read `.sandbox/SDK_STRATEGY.md` for overall approach
-2. Read `.sandbox/REST_BEST_PRACTICES_PLAN.md` for patterns
+1. Check the `examples/` directory for usage patterns and best practices
-3. Follow existing code patterns
+2. Follow existing code patterns and architecture
-4. Ensure all tests pass
+3. Ensure all tests pass (`npm test`)
-5. Maintain 100% type safety (no `any`)
+4. Maintain 100% type safety (no `any` types)
+5. Add tests for new features
+6. Update documentation and examples as needed

 ## 📝 License